 Everything else can be found free initially.
 Once you start to earn on your blog, you can gradually begin using paid software and premium services.
 However, there is no need for these from the start!

 A bigger blog can cost hundreds or thousands of dollars per month.
-But this isn’t something you need to worry about – by that time, your blog will be earning even more.
+But this isn’t something you need to worry about – by that time, you will be attracting new clients through your law blog and it will pay for itself.

-Starting a WordPress blog may seem complicated, but it’s not as bad as it seems!
+Starting a WordPress law blog may seem complicated, but it’s not as bad as it seems!

 The first steps you must take towards creating a successful blog are also some of the most important.
 While these can be changed further down the track, it’s far easier (and less time consuming) to get them right initially.